syang-lab/Text2SQL-RAG-Chatbot/README.md

     load_in_8bit: false
 ```

-5. Training Speedup and Experiments
+5. Speeding Up Training and Conducting Experiments
-<br> The deepspeed stage 2 is used for speedup training and model offload from GPU to CPU.
-Deepspeed is setup through the configuration file as shown below:
+<br> The DeepSpeed Stage 2 is utilized to accelerate training and offload the model from GPU to CPU.
+DeepSpeed is configured through the configuration file as shown below:
 ```
   deepspeed:
     communication_data_type: fp16